opendocsg/slw-judgments-backfill/2013_SGHCR_12/report.md

 20     The separate legal personality of a company was established in the case of _Aron Solomon (Pauper) v A Salomon and Company, Limited ]1897] AC 22_ and is an accepted principle of law.
 However, the corporate veil may be pierced if the company is no more than an alter ego of its director.

 21     The key question to be asked is this: is the company carrying on the business of its controller?
 This is inevitably a question of fact.
 However, what is clear is that evidence of sole shareholding and control of the company without more will not move the court to intervene.
 Further, the mere fact that the director used the pronoun “I” when referring to the company’s actions is not sufficient to show that the director was the controller of the company.
-[See _NEC Asia Pte Ltd v Picket & Rail Asia Pacific Pte Ltd [2011] 2 SLR 565 (“NEC Asia”) at [31] and [36]_ ].
+[See _NEC Asia Pte Ltd v Picket & Rail Asia Pacific Pte Ltd <span class="citation">[2011] 2 SLR 565</span> (“NEC Asia”) at [31] and [36]_ ].

 22     In the Statement of Claim, the plaintiff relies on the following to establish his case that the 1st